acavalla/boris-bikes/user-stories.md

 As a member of the public,
-So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available.
+So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available
 ```
 ## Errors (are good) ##
 Challenge 3, 4